-- (a) Shiga,-toxin producing escherichia coli (STEC) Bacteria - (b) Salmonella species Bacteria - (c) Aspergillus flavus, Aspergillus fumigatus, Aspergillus niger, Aspergillus terreus Fungus
+- (b) Salmonella species Bacteria

+- (c) Aspergillus flavus, Aspergillus fumigatus, Aspergillus niger, Aspergillus terreus Fungus

-2.9.5 Metal parameters
+- 2.9.5 Metal parameters

 The following metals will be measured and the limits set in accordance with guidance issued by the Board.
 Such guidance will not be altered without at least 90 days of notice to licensees and the general public.